TV advertising is being impacted by video-on-demand and streaming services.

 - In-stream video advertising: This is advertising placed within a video stream.
 This is a popular form of advertising on YouTube and other video-sharing platforms.

-- Native advertising: This advertising is designed to blend in with the surrounding content.
-This can be a more effective way to reach consumers than traditional advertising.
+- Native advertising: This type is designed to blend with the surrounding content.
+It can be a more effective way to reach consumers than traditional advertising.

 These are just a few trends that TV advertisers are likely to adopt in the future.
-As the TV advertising landscape evolves, advertisers must be creative and innovative to reach their target audience.
+As TV advertising evolves, advertisers must be creative and innovative to reach their target audience.

 In addition to the trends mentioned above, TV advertisers are also likely to focus on: